bungdanar/nodejs-rest-fuzzing/README.md

 If you run this application with docker compose then you do not need to change the values of the `DB_HOST`, `DB_PORT`, `DB_NAME`, `DB_USER`, and `DB_PASSWORD` environment variables.
 You may want to change the value of the `PORT` environment variable as the default value is 5000.

+To run the application, you can build docker image first with command `docker compose build` or pull the docker image of this application from the docker hub with command `docker compose pull`.
+Next, run the application with command `docker compose up`.

 ## Log Files
 The application generates 2 log files to record unhandled/unexpected errors and to record application response time.
 The two log files are as follows: